-It now becomes very clear that it is extremely hard to consume enough healthy fats on a vegetarian or vegan diet, and it’s also almost impossible to consume enough specific healthy fats that you need as well, such as CLA or DHA.
+It now becomes very clear that it is extremely hard to consume enough healthy fats on a vegetarian or vegan diet, and it’s also almost impossible to consume enough of the specific healthy fats that you need as well, such as CLA or DHA.

-The problem in getting enough minerals, originates because many foodstuffs that vegetarians and vegans rely on, such as grains, rice, beans, soy, all contain anti-nutrients in one form or another.
-Several anti-nutrients exist, such as lectins, phytic acid, and different phytates and fibers.
+The problem in getting enough minerals originates because many foodstuffs that vegetarians and vegans rely on, such as grains, rice, beans and soy, all contain anti-nutrients in one form or another.
+Several anti-nutrients exist, such as lectins, phytic acid, different phytates and fibers.

-Because vegetarians and vegans rely so much on plant foods, their anti-nutrient consumption tends to be a lot higher—leading to mineral deficiencies.
+Because vegetarians and vegans rely so much on plant foods, their antinutrient consumption tends to be a lot higher—leading to mineral deficiencies.
 Remember, it's not what you eat, it's what you absorb.

-If you eat the wrong vegetable, such as spinach – which contains little well absorbed calcium because of anti-nutrients – then you will almost get no calcium that can be effectively used by the body at all.
+If you eat the wrong vegetable, such as spinach (which contains little well-absorbed calcium because of antinutrients) then you will get almost no calcium that can be effectively used by the body at all.

 Drinking a few glasses of milk is a much quicker solution to get your daily calcium needs met.
-Vegetarians who drink milk or eat eggs are therefore less prone to develop these calcium deficiencies.
+Vegetarians who drink milk or eat eggs are, therefore, less prone to develop these calcium deficiencies.